Federal Energy Regulatory Commission, DOE.

 NERC plans to require its registered entities to report information on these other demand response program types in the future, but it is unclear at this time when NERC may begin to collect these additional data or whether the new data will be available or suitable for FERC staff to use to prepare their reports to Congress.

 The EIA collects aggregated information on energy efficiency and load management as well as advanced metering data in its EIA-861, “Annual Electric Power Industry Report.”
 The data collected in this survey does not identify specific demand response programs or time-based rate programs, but it does support the Commission's advanced metering data needs.
-Unfortunately, the finalized advanced metering data for 2013 will not be available until the fourth quarter of 2014 under EIA's proposed schedule.
+Unfortunately, the finalized advanced metering data for 2013 will not be Start Printed Page 63174available until the fourth quarter of 2014 under EIA's proposed schedule.
 Therefore, the EIA data will not be available to the Commission in time to report 2013 findings in calendar year 2014.